-The Plan is a defined contribution plan for employees of Bank of Hawaii Corporation and certain of its subsidiaries (collectively, the "Company") who have at least 60 days of service.
+The Plan is a defined contribution plan for employees of Bank of Hawaii Corporation, and certain of its subsidiaries (collectively, the "Company") who have at least 60 days of service.
 In addition, the Company provides matching contributions after completion of 12 months of service.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA).

-The Plan is administered by Bank of Hawaii (the "Bank" or the "Plan Administrator"), a subsidiary of the Company.
+Bank of Hawaii (the "Bank" or the "Plan Administrator"), a subsidiary of the Company is the Plan administrator and plan sponsor.
 All assets of the Plan are held in trust by Vanguard Fiduciary Trust Company ("Vanguard"), as trustee, and all benefits are provided by such trust.